Please enter your email in order to download this publication.

 By Marc Effron, President, Talent Strategy Group

-CEOs continue to upgrade their CHRO talent with talent management, transformation and top team needs driving much of that change.
+CEOs continue to upgrade their CHRO talent with talent management, transformation, and the top team needs driving much of that change.
 Board members are increasingly prominent in the process and often interview multiple candidates.
-Our 2017 placements at TSG Executive Search show some clear trends in who’s securing the CHRO role and why.
+Our recent placements at TSG Executive Search show some clear trends in who’s securing the CHRO role and why.

 What CEOs Want – The Three T’s

 The CEOs we interview increasingly identify three capabilities that differentiate their preferred CHRO candidates:

 - Talent Management: While not surprising given the heightened focus on this area, CEOs consistently list the ability to create strong talent management outcomes as their first priority in a CHRO.
 They expect their new CHRO to build and implement non-bureaucratic processes that identify and grow top talent.
 Lack of these skills is also the most frequently cited reason for replacing their current CHRO.
 Candidates who have either a specialist background in talent management or generalists who come from an “academy” company known for great talent management, are far likelier to secure the top job.

 - Transformation: The HR transformation trend continues with CEOs demanding CHROs who can restructure HR to have fewer, higher quality HR leaders and a more efficient organization.
 They also want CHROs who can accelerate and ensure the success of company transformation efforts outside HR.
 Terms like “risk-seeking” and “performance driving” are used to describe the ideal candidate.